MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/01-deploy-containerized-solutions-azure.md

     ![Screenshot of the Web App tile.](./media/01/create-web-app-tile.png)

->**Note:** Selecting Create will open a template with various tabs to fill out with information about your deployment.
-The following sections walk you through what changes to make in the relevant tabs.
+>**Note:** Selecting **Create** will open a template with a few tabs to fill out with information about your deployment.
+The following steps walk you through what changes to make in the relevant tabs.

-### The Basics tab
+## Application settings

 1. Fill out the **Basics** tab with the information in the following table: